shehjar/Term3_Path_Planning_Project/README.md

 A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.

+## Reflections

+The starter code had a very basic setup to connect to the simulator.
+I first worked on the trajectory generator part of the project where I generated a list of x and y coordinates for the vehicle to move in the given simulator.
+With the help of the walkthrough video, I was able to generate new paths using the frenet coordinates and the intended lane the vehicle wants to take.
+A class called `CoordinateTransform` was created to make the coordinte transitions from cartesian to frenet and vice-versa.
+I built up the basic class of `car.h`, so that
+I could then use this as a basis to get and store data of our vehicle named ego and the other surrounding vehicles too.
+The class `pathPlanner` stores this data and performs almost all the functions of a finite state machine, collision detection and lane change.
+To start, I used sensor fusion data to build up the list of vehicles.
+The finite state machine formed had 3 states namely- Keep Lane, Lane Change Left and Lane Change Right.
+The cost functions implemented were made with respect to the mobility of our car to change lanes, the available lane speed and the distance between the closest car near ego.
+There is also a collision safety measure cost implemented which is just a hard constraint of whether there could be an expected collision.
+The costs are designed in such a way that the best state will have the maximum cost.
+Going by the same logic, the best state is chosen and executed, such that ego's velocity and prospective lane changes are affected by the decisions taken by the finite state machine.

+This project has been very challenging in terms of creating one's own algorithmic workflow.
+In the end I have a solution that works for now, but the decision making algorithm could be better by the addition of two more states, namely Prepare Lane Change Left and Prepare Lane Change Right.
+This would make the state transitions more optimum so that our car ego is able to maneuver at the speed of 50 miles/hour.

 ---

 ## Dependencies